kaveri-chetia/Project_3/README.md

 # Project Overview
-Inside Airbnb provides data about Airbnb's impact in residential communities.
+The project highlights the impact of Airbnb on residential communities.
 We have compiled comprehensive quarterly data on Airbnb rentals, segmented by major cities worldwide.
 This includes detailed information on average income, pricing, listings, and reviews.
 We aim to use this data to answer key business questions about Airbnb market economy.

-## Problem Statement
+# Problem Statement

 Today's short-term rental market in the biggest cities in Europe  is very saturated.
 As a new investor/potential property owner, it is important to understand the current market situation and demand/offer to make informed decisions.
 To address this problem there is a need to explore the current price and location trends, as well as look into guest experience enhancement opportunities and to evaluate the impact regulations have on the short term rental market.